 Q: Colin, you were involved in the foundation of LGBTQ @ Venable.
 What led you to getting the group started, and what kind of support did you receive from the firm?

 Colin: Yes, I co-founded LGBTQ @ Venable in 2018, a few years after I joined the firm.
-There had been an LGBTQ community at that time, but not an affinity group dedicated to LGBTQ issues.
+There had been an LGBTQ community in the firm at that time, but not an affinity group dedicated to LGBTQ issues.
 So, we started the group to create a space where LGBTQ individuals and their allies could have a place to talk and interact with the rest of the firm about issues that are relevant to this community.
 We got enormous firm management support from the very beginning, which meant that we could form the organization right off the bat and that there were ample financial resources to hold events and so on for the group.

 Colin: The first big event that we had was with Jim Obergefell, the named plaintiff in the Supreme court same-sex marriage case, at our DC office in the summer of 2018.
 That event, which was attended by colleagues firmwide as well as clients, really signaled the start of LGBTQ @ Venable.
 Since then, the group has continued to sponsor large events on a regular basis that highlight issues of relevance to our community.
 Some of our recent events have included a conversation with author and activist Keith Boykin, who addressed intersectionality through his own experience as a gay man of color.
 Another was with transgender fashion model Geena Rocero, who spoke about the challenges facing the trans community, particularly transwomen of color.
 Because these events are attended by allies across the firm, from senior management down to junior associates, we are exposing people to perspectives on issues that might not have been on their radar.